10yard/dkafe/readme.md

 ### The frontend includes:
  - An interactive launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
  - A rom patcher that automatically generates hacked roms from the many included patch files.
- - Donkey Kong hacks made by me for use with this frontend: DK Lava Panic, DK Shooter, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
+ - Donkey Kong hacks made by me for use with this frontend: GalaKong, Konkey Dong, DK Lava Panic, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - MAME plugins and scripts interface MAME with the frontend and add cool features such as a coaching/learning mode.